 The China Diamond Exchange Center is a 50,000-square-meter office building in Shanghai’s Pudong district, the city’s modern financial and commercial hub.
 The 15-story building provides space for members of the China Diamond Exchange, as well as other related tenants.

 The building is conceived as two rectangular office slabs connected by a skylit atrium, with a large, 66- by 230-foot cable-supported net wall at each end.
 One tower is fully dedicated to the Diamond Exchange members, with the adjacent tower serving other tenants.
 The relatively narrow, 20-meter-wide floor plate of each tower is unique, working in combination with the atrium to bring in daylight throughout, as natural light is preferred by the diamond trades.

-The major tenants’ core business inspired the design, with diamond-shaped elements featured throughout, including the atrium’s glass skylight, the structural geometry of the entry canopy, and the main lobby floor.
+The major tenants’ core business inspired the design, with diamond-shaped elements featured in key areas, including the atrium’s glass skylight, the structural geometry of the entry canopy, and the main lobby floor.
 Details provide punches of red, a color that signifies prosperity and happiness in Chinese culture.